yvbin/BibiGPT-v1/README.md

 ## How it works

-This project uses the [OpenAI ChatGPT API](https://openai.com/api/) (specifically, gpt-3.5-turbo) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming and [Upstash](https://console.upstash.com/) for Redis cache and rate limiting.
-It fetches the content on a Bilibili video, sends it in a prompt to the GPT-3 API to summarize it via a Vercel Edge function, then streams the response back to the application.
+This project uses the [OpenAI ChatGPT API](https://openai.com/api/) (specifically, gpt-3.5-turbo) or [Google Gemini API](https://aistudio.google.com/app/apikey) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming and [Upstash](https://console.upstash.com/) for Redis cache and rate limiting.
+It fetches the content on a Bilibili video, sends it in a prompt to the AI API to summarize it via a Vercel Edge function, then streams the response back to the application.

 ## Saving costs